List of Danny Phantom characters: Kitty

-Kitty is Johnny 13's girlfriend.
-She is demanding and shrewish.
+Kitty (voiced by Chynna Phillips) is Johnny 13's ghostly girlfriend.
 She is constantly under dire stress over her loose boyfriend, wishing he'd focus his full attention on her.
 She has attempted to make him jealous and at several points, banished him to an alternate dimension via her ghostly ability to send any man to another dimension with a kiss.
 Despite it, the two remain in love with one another.